nitin3103/demo1/README.md

- This is the instruction mannual to the project
+ This is the instruction mannual to the projectsssssssssss